dean2727/AI-Basics/Proj4/README.md

 ## Compiling and Running
 In order to compile and link the program, simply call "make".
-Then, to run, call "./DPLL <cnf file> <optional UC flag>".
+Then, to run, call "./DPLL <cnf file> optional UC flag".
 The cnf file is the knowledge base representing the constraints for the problem.
 The optional UC flag determines if the unit-clause heuristic is to be used.
 Type "-unit" to turn off the heuristic, and dont type anoything otherwise.
 New knowledge bases for the (Australia) map coloring problem and N queens problems can be generated.
-For map coloring, run "python mapcolor.py > <cnf file>", which will redirect the output of the script (rules) into the .cnf file.
-For N queens, run "python queens.py <N> > <cnf file>", where N is the width & height of the NxN board used for the N queens problem, and the output is similarly redirected into the .cnf file.
+For map coloring, run "python mapcolor.py > filename", which will redirect the output of the script (rules) into the .cnf file.
+For N queens, run "python queens.py N > filename", where N is the width & height of the NxN board used for the N queens problem, and the output is similarly redirected into the .cnf file.

 ## Results